-DENA 215 Dental Radiology II
+DENA 215 DENTAL RADIOLOGY II

-Prerequisites: DENA 108, DENA 110, DENA 115, DENA 125, DENA 205 & COLL 100.
+2 credits.
+4 hours.
+(Laboratory 4 HOURS.)
+Prerequisites: DENA 108, DENA 110, DENA 115, DENA 125, DENA 205.

 This course emphasizes radiographic techniques, procedures and infection control methods as well as on in exposing, processing and mounting radiographs taken on patients at the University of Missouri-Kansas City School of Dentistry and in private practice offices (general and specialty).